smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 You can run single or multiple commands using ``Invoke-Command``.
-Unlike ``Enter-PSSession``, this command is not interactive and will only run what you give it.
-Again results will be returned to your current prompt.
+Unlike ``Enter-PSSession``, this command is not interactive and will still stream results back to your current prompt.
 This is great for one line commands like restarting IIS on the remote server "Target":

 {% highlight powershell %}
 Invoke-Command -ComputerName 'Target' -ScriptBlock { iisreset }